Stephanilly/stephanilly.github.io/README.md

 ## Turtle Race

 Choose a color, and watch the turtles randomly race across the screen to see if your turtle will win.

+## Turtler

+Frogger-like game; cross the road without being hit by 'cars'.
+Controlled with up and down arrow keys.